labontedillon26/labontedillon26.github.io/index.md

 ### Sample Work Products

 <a href="https://labontedillon26.github.io/SiteFiles/EG490_Final_Paper.pdf" target="_blank"><u>Final Internship Paper:</u></a> <br/>
 In the summer of 2025, I interned as a hardware engineering intern at Hubbell Inc. in Portsmouth, NH.
 Through this internship, I contributed to a pilot EV charger program, focused on embedded system development and hardware integration.
-This paper gives a comprehensive overview of my work throughout the summer, as well as refelections on the experience and goals for the future.
+This paper gives a comprehensive overview of my work throughout the summer, as well as reflections on the experience and goals for the future.

 <a href="https://labontedillon26.github.io/SiteFiles/AnalogElectronicsPortfolio.pdf" target="_blank"><u>Analog Electronics Portfolio:</u></a> <br/>
 During the spring of 2025, I took an analog electronics course with a heavy design focus.
 Content included op-amps, semiconductors, diodes, MOSFETs, BJTs, and single transistor amplifiers.
 This document provides a compilation of the projects that I completed throughout the semester in the following order: